 Hoboken

-Hoboken (est. 60,000 — U.S. Census Bureau, 2023 ACS) is one of the densest municipalities per square mile in the country, occupying just one square mile directly across from Midtown Manhattan.
-Hoboken has a highly transient young professional population — address histories for Hoboken residents typically show 1-2 year turnover, and many residents have recent prior Manhattan addresses before crossing the river.
-Hoboken Municipal Court handles local violations separately from NJ eCourts.
+Hoboken (est. pop.
+60,000 — U.S. Census Bureau, 2023 ACS) is one square mile directly across from Midtown Manhattan with one of the densest populations of any US municipality.
+Hoboken has an extremely transient young professional population — address histories typically show one to two year turnover, and many residents have recent prior Manhattan addresses.
+Hoboken Municipal Court handles local violations separately from eCourts.

 Common search scenarios